3 reasons why being organised in the morning is not the same as being intentional

 That feeling is not a lack of motivation or effort.
 It is usually a lack of direction being set before the day begins.

 1. Being organised in the morning keeps you anchored in the present.
-Setting direction in the morning expands your range.
+However, consciously setting your energy in the morning expands your emotional bandwidth

 Anchored in the present

-2. In the morning, being organised prepares your body to leave.
-Setting direction before you leave prepares your mind to lead.
+2. Being organised in the morning prepares your body to leave.
+However, setting your direction before you leave prepares your mind to lead.

 At Grid Society, we use Morning Power Codes to deal with mental noise before the day starts.
 Using a minimum of ten minutes, you choose what your mind needs most - visioning, calming Grey Grid thinking and Grey Voices, clearing mental clutter, or working through a block that is already trying to take over your mood.

 3. Being organised in the morning serves the day.
-Setting direction and clearing your mind serve both your day and your future.
+However, emptying your mind and laser focusing in the morning serves both your day and your future.

 Ready to serve the day